Big Pine, California: History

 The Big Pine post office first opened in 1870, closed for a time during 1877, changed its name to Bigpine in 1895, and reverted to Big Pine in 1962.

 Big Pine has a significant geologic feature (an earthquake scarp) related to the 1872 Lone Pine earthquake.

 In 1958, the Owens Valley Radio Observatory was established just north of Big Pine.

 Matt Williams, a professional baseball player and manager, lived there for part of his life.
-Hollywood character actor Elisha Cook, Jr., known for such classic films as The Maltese Falcon and Shane, had a home in Big Pine and died here in 1995.
+Hollywood character actor Elisha Cook, Jr., known for such classic films as The Maltese Falcon and Shane, had a home in Big Pine and died there in 1995.

 Demographics

+Big Pine first appeared as a census designated place in the 1980 U.S. census.